nystudio107/craft-transcoder/docs/docs/using.md

 The file format setting `audioEncoder` is preset to what you’ll need to generate `mp3` audio files, but it can also generate `aac`, `ogg`, or any other format that `ffmpeg` supports.
 See the `config.php` file for details

+## Queued Audio Encoding

+When `queueAudioOnAssetUpload` is enabled, newly uploaded audio Assets are converted using Craft’s queue and `queuedAudioOptions`.
+The queue job executes ffmpeg synchronously so failures remain visible in Craft.
+Existing `craft.transcoder.getAudioUrl()` calls retain their original string response and on-demand behavior.

 ## Queued GIF Encoding

 When `queueGifsOnAssetUpload` is enabled, newly uploaded GIF Assets are converted using Craft’s queue and `queuedGifOptions`.
 This does not change the existing `craft.transcoder.getGifUrl()` response or its on-demand behavior.
 Queue failures are reported as failed Craft jobs.